superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Detailed Design/Microphone, Speaker, and Camera Detailed Design.md

 ## Function of the subsystem

-The function of this subsystem is to design a system for a drone equipped with a microphone, speaker, and two analog cameras, all connected with a Jetson Nano.
-The design includes a **notch filter** to eliminate propeller noise captured by the microphone, ensuring clear audio transmission, while the speaker and cameras facilitate communication and video streaming.
+The function of the Microphone, Speaker, and Camera subsystem is to integrate a microphone, speaker, and two analog cameras onto a drone, all connected to a Jetson Nano.
+The design includes signal processing on the Jetson Nano to eliminate propeller noise captured by the microphone, ensuring clear audio transmission.
+Additionally, the speaker and cameras facilitate communication and video streaming.
+An assembly design will also be required to show how all components will be mounted onto the drone.
+The Jetson Nano will work with both the microphone filtering subsystem and the signal processing.
+Therefore, using efficient coding algorithms is imperative to conserve the drone’s battery.

 ## Specifications
 1. The microphone shall operate within a frequency range of 0.5 Hz to 500 Hz to capture biological signals effectively.